 Living in France offers expats a life that is rich in culture and entertainment.
 France has the largest land area of any country in Western Europe and consists of 22 separate administrative regions.
-Its capital city, Paris, is the largest city in Europe and houses approximately 1/6th of France’s total population.
+Paris, its capital city, is the largest city in Europe and houses approximately 1/6th of France’s total population.

-France is renowned as one of the world’s cultural centers and offers significant cultural activities in the arts, eduction, history and cuisine.
-Many expats choose to relocate there because they find that there is less crime, they can allow their children more freedom, the pace of life is enjoyable and the cost of living is lower that their home country.
-In addition to this, France’s education system is considered to be one of the best in the world.
+France is renowned as one of the world’s cultural centers and offers significant cultural activities in the arts, education, history, and cuisine.
+Many expats choose to relocate there because they find that there is less crime, they can allow their children more freedom, the pace of life is enjoyable, and the cost of living is lower than their home country.
+In addition to this, France’s education system is considered one of the best in the world.

 France has a population of just over 61.5 million people.
 The sole official language of France is French.